littletof/prettyBenching/docs/prettyBenchmarkDown/pr_benchmark_output.md

 If you use a function for the `description` or `afterTables`, you can process the results here as well:

- > In this benchmark 7 benches were run, 1 were filtered.
+ > In this benchmark 7 benches were run, 1 filtered.

 ## Default columns and dynamic text